robinrodricks/FluentFTP/README.md

 - **TimeOffset** - Time difference between server and client, in hours.
 If the server is located in Amsterdam and you are in Los Angeles then the time difference is 9 hours. **Default:** 0.

 - **RecursiveList** - Check if your server supports a recursive LIST command (`LIST -R`).
 If you know for sure that this is unsupported, set it to false. **Default:** true.

+- **BulkListing** - Increase performance of GetListing by reading multiple lines at once.
+If GetListing is having issues with your serve, set it to false. **Default:** true.

+- **BulkListingLength** - Bytes to read during GetListing.
+Only honored if BulkListing is true. **Default:** 128.